kmj0084/kmj0084.github.io/index.markdown

 </ul>
 <br>
 <p style="margin-left:5%; margin-right:10%;"><u>Traveling:</u>
 	<p style="margin-left:5%; margin-right:10%;"> My partner and I have traveled to about 40 countries, and I generally split my time between the US and Western Europe.
-I'm currently in Budapest, Hungary, with loose plans to return to Texas toward sometime in March 2024.</p>
+I'm currently in Budapest, Hungary, with loose plans to return to Texas in early 2024.</p>
 <br>
 <ul><u>Favorite books:</u>
 	<li>Salt, Fat, Acid, Heat, by Nosrat</li>